chatwoot/docs/docs/self-hosted/configuration/features/integrations/instagram-channel-setup.md

 Note: You should do this step for both normal and test apps.

-11. Head over to chatwoot and create a Messenger inbox.
+11. Head over to Chatwoot and create a Messenger inbox.
 Please refer to this [guide](../../../../product/channels/instagram)  for more details on creating a Messenger inbox in Chatwoot.
 .
-Send a message to the connected Instagram account from Instagram Testers, and it should appear in chatwoot now
+Send a message to the connected Instagram account from Instagram Testers, and it should appear in Chatwoot now

 ### Going into production.